thesocialdeck/11ty_au_designsystem_starter/src/index.md

 layout: 'layouts/home.html'
 intro:
   main: 'Skills Reform Consultations'
-  summary: 'We are asking for your views on how to improve the VET system.
-There will be multiple opportunities for you to provide your feedback, views and thoughts on improving VET.
-This will include discussion papers, workshops and online surveys.
-We will continue to update this page with opportunities to engage in the coming weeks and months. '
+  summary: 'Have your say to help shape the future of Australia’s VET system. '
   buttonText: 'See our work'
   buttonUrl: '/work'
   image: '/images/bg/toast.jpg'